Stop Bleeding Fast...Make Your Own Emergency Quikclot from Items You Probably Have

 If you're interested in learning about herbalism, including using herbs not only for emergencies but for your health and wellness, check out The Herbal Academy of New England.
 They are an awesome school with all kinds of courses that will meet your needs!

 Have you had a situation where you needed to stop bleeding quickly?
 I'd love to hear your ideas, comments, questions, and other remedies you might know!
-Please leave a comment!
-You might also enjoy these articles:
+Please leave a comment in the comments section.

 And there are lots more over on the blog! :-)